mickymacirl/rathmackneecastle/README.md

 ### Form Submit

-The Contact form was tested so that when a user clicks on submit the action directs to the confirm.html web page with a success message.
+The Contact form was tested so that when a user clicks on submit, the act directs to the confirm.html web page with a success message.

 **Test Steps:**